galacticcouncil/polkalert/README.md

 - `yarn build:client`: Builds only the client for production
 - `yarn build:server`: Builds only the server for production

-- `yarn add:client [optional: --dev] [packageName]`: Adds a new dependency (or devDependency, based on the inclusion of the `--dev` flag) to the client and installs it
+- `yarn add:client [packageName]`: Shortcut for `yarn add` in the client folder, all flags are forwarded
-- `yarn add:server [optional: --dev] [packageName]`: Adds a new dependency (or devDependency, based on the inclusion of the `--dev` flag) to the server and installs it
+- `yarn add:server [packageName]`: Shortcut for `yarn add` in the server folder, all flags are forwarded

 - `yarn remove:client [packageName]`: Removes and uninstalls a dependency from the client
 - `yarn remove:server [packageName]`: Removes and uninstalls a dependency from the server